 Website Uncommon Schools

-- You’ll collaborate with general education teachers, school leaders, and families to analyze and respond to trends in student work samples and assessments and ensure compliance with Individualized Education Plans.
+- You’ll meet weekly with your principal and/or instructional coach to analyze and respond to trends in student work samples and assessments.

 3. School Culture